azhx/blagoblag/content/drafts/forward-secrecy-is-the-most-important-thing.rst

 It's popular to make fun of the security guarnatees of SnapChat, since they're in no way resistant to a malicious chatting partner.
-But the ability to securely, and meanignfully, delete messages in a huge win for many threat models.
-Whether you're a dissident whose phone is being searched by a repressive regime, or a White House employee whose phone is being search by your boss, you want to be able to delete your messages.
+But the ability to securely, and meanignfully, delete messages is a huge win for many threat models.
+Whether you're a dissident whose phone is being searched by a repressive regime, or a White House employee whose phone is being searchd by your boss, you want to be able to delete your messages.

 And this is why I say GPG encryption isn't ok in 2017, there's no ability to